Nivalyx/osu-wiki/wiki/Help_centre/Beatmapping/en.md

 **The number of slots available depends on the number of ranked maps you have.
 For details, see [osu!supporter § Increased limits](/wiki/osu!supporter#increased-limits).**

+## My beatmap has been stolen or re-uploaded by another user without my consent, and I want the infringing copy to be taken down! {id=report-stolen-beatmap}

+**Please file a DMCA claim to [copyright@ppy.sh](mailto:copyright@ppy.sh) as per the [osu! copyright policy](https://osu.ppy.sh/legal/en/Copyright).**

+Stolen beatmaps are treated as a form of copyright infringement, and as such, the removal.
+Please do **not** contact a member of the NAT or [GMT](/wiki/People/Global_Moderation_Team) to have your map taken down as they're not in the capacity to handle legal matters.

 ## How can I delete my beatmap? {id=delete-beatmap}

 **The [support team](/wiki/People/The_Team/Account_support_team) does not take requests to manually delete uploaded beatmaps.**